 AS Level (Year 1):

-As A Level Art & Design is a Linear course, the marks for the AS year are not included as part of the overall A Level grade.
+As A Level Art and Design is a Linear course, the marks for the AS year are not included as part of the overall A Level grade.
 The final A Level result is based only on the two projects of work undertaken in the second year of the course.
 In April/May there will be a 15-hour exam.
 All the work produced during the year is assessed, including the piece(s) produced during the exam.